ajitagupta/book-library-crud-api/README.md

 Now, let's have a look at some more unwieldy terms to support our API, which simply contains **CRUD (Create, Read, Update, Delete) operations** for the Book and Library class.

-### Controller
-Spring boot framework is used to make the enterprise application which can be based on Groovy, Java, and Kotlin.
-By the use of this, we can make a web application; in order to have communication between the front and the backend, we require controllers in our applications; these controllers are responsible for handling the request from the client and providing them with the response in return.

-The `@RestController` annotation is mainly used to mark the controller.

 ### Service
 A Spring boot service is defined as a class file that includes the `@Service` annotation and allows developers to add business functionalities *or* business *logic*.
 The annotation is used with the classes that provide these business functionalities.

+### Controller
+The Spring boot framework is used to make the enterprise application which can be based on Groovy, Java, and Kotlin.
+By the use of this, we can make a web application; in order to have communication between the front and the backend, we require controllers in our applications; these controllers are responsible for handling the request from the client and providing them with the response in return.

+The `@RestController` annotation is mainly used to mark the controller as a basic API endpoint used to access a service (REST API).

 ### Model
 Model is an essential part of **MVC (Model-View-Controller) pattern** which is widely used in Spring.
 A Model is a holder of the context data (obtained from the database) passed by a Controller to be displayed on a View.